 I’ve always been a fan of science activities that you can eat.
-One of my favorites that I have been using for years is the Oreo Cookie Moon Phases activity.
-It’s almost as if Oreo cookies were made for this lesson, and it’s a great way to see how well students can match a moon phase name with a moon phase appearance.
+One of my favorites is the Oreo Cookie Moon Phases activity.
+It’s almost as if Oreo cookies were made for this lesson, and it’s a great way to learn how to match a moon phase name with a moon phase appearance.

 You will need:

 - An Oreo cookie for each moon phase